Outstanding service is our #1 priority

 Tara was born and raised in Northwest Indiana.
 Tara graduated with a B.S. in Biology from Indiana University in Bloomington in 1997 and Worsham College of Mortuary Science in Wheeling, Illinois in 2003.
 She served her apprenticeship at Klaehn, Fahl, and Melton Funeral Home in Fort Wayne, Indiana.
 She continued her career as a funeral director and embalmer at Kuiper Funeral Home in Highland, IN and Chapel Lawn Funeral Home in Schererville, IN, where she was involved in many community projects which included a children’s safety program and numerous career days.
 She also taught Restorative Art and Embalming Theory for the mortuary science program at Ivy Tech Community College in East Chicago, Indiana.
 Later on, she ventured out to Indianapolis where she continued her career as a funeral director at Flanner and Buchanan Funeral Centers before settling in at Leppert Mortuary.

-Lisa Heath-Baker is a native of Pendleton, Indiana where she graduated from Pendleton Heights High School.
-She earned her Bachelor’s degree in Criminal Justice from Indiana University and a Bachelor’s degree in Mortuary Science from Mid-America College of Mortuary Science.
-She was married in 2008 to Michael Baker.
-They both enjoy living in Pendleton with their English Mastiff.
-Lisa and her husband are active members of Huntsville Good Shepherd Church.
-Lisa is also a Rotarian and a member of the Indiana Funeral Directors Association and Madison County Funeral Directors Association.
+Lisa Heath is a native of Pendleton, Indiana where she graduated from Pendleton Heights High School.
+She graduated with highest distinction from Indiana University in 2005 with a Bachelor’s degree in Criminal Justice.
+She continued her education with another Bachelor’s degree in Mortuary Science graduating Valedictorian from Mid-America College of Mortuary Science 2010.
+She served her apprenticeship at Robert D. Loose Funeral Home in Anderson, Indiana.
+She now enjoys living in the Meridian Kessler neighborhood with her dog, Max and cat, Lukie.
+Lisa is also a Rotarian and a member of the Indiana Funeral Directors Association, Madison, and Marion County Funeral Directors Association.

 We are proud to offer a certified bereavement dog for all our families upon request, through the Healing Paws Chapter of Love on a Leash.
 If you see one of our four-legged friends at our locations, stop and say hi!